Bigpig4396/PyTorch-Soft-Q-Learning/README.md

 Dependencies are opencv-python, pytorch.

 You may carefully adjust temperature parameter "alpha" in SoftQ class to get convergence.
 The code is short and easy to understand, you can try to apply to different problems

+The task is for red agent to go to right most position.